Joe Guild’s path to ranching may have started initially with family tradition, but he leverages his education on behalf of the ranching community.

 “What’s really interesting about public land ranchers is you’ll find most are college-educated, with many having at least one advanced degree.
 They know how to ride and train horses; rope cattle; evaluate herd health; act as a veterinarian; operate machinery; act as a mechanic or welder; serve as a hydrology expert understanding water movement; act as a range scientist, knowing a myriad of different plants; and likely hold a leadership position in their community.
 We all have to wear a lot of hats to be successful.”

 Joe attended law school and has represented numerous ranch owners in litigation.
 He started working in natural resource and water law and began his own consulting business supporting others in the industry.
 Joe manages a small calf-cow operation on 25,000 acres of public land in a national forest.
 He also is part of the ranch management team of a larger operation with both cows and sheep on 1 million acres of land.
 Joe and the ranch employees get up in the early hours of the day to deal with regulations and permits, move cattle, sell calves, and evaluate herd health.
-In addition to all this, Joe serves as regional vice president for the National Cattlemen’s Beef Association.
+In addition to all this, Joe serves as the 2020 Treasurer for the National Cattlemen’s Beef Association.

 Working to Adjust Policy To Real Life